 SEO copywriting is different from traditional copywriting — it goes beyond just optimizing language for conversions.
 It also includes keywords for SEO so search engines know how to rank it.

-By catering to both, you increase your odds of ranking higher, and seeing more clicks and higher conversion rates.
+By catering to both, you increase your odds of ranking higher and seeing more clicks and higher conversion rates.

-Working with SEO content writers to produce high-quality, SEO-friendly copy for your website pages and blog posts will help you improve keyword rank on Google.
+Working with SEO content writers to produce high-quality, SEO-friendly copy for your website pages and blog posts will help you improve your keyword rank on Google.

 Speaking of keywords…

-Using relevant target keywords throughout your post and in all the right spots helps Google understand what you’re talking about. (“All the right spots” being your title, headings, URL, meta descriptions, and image alt-tags.)
+Using relevant target keywords throughout your post and in all the right spots helps Google understand what you’re talking about. (“All the right spots” being your title, headings, URL, meta descriptions, and image alt tags.)

 Stuffing keywords into copy without it making sense or being useful won’t work anymore.
 The best SEO content today also uses long-tail keywords to target specific readers.

-“Integrate long-tail keywords within the body of your content to improve customer experience and increase your visibility,” recommends John Pennypacker, VP of Sales & Marketing at Deep Cognition, an AI data entry tool.
+“Integrate long-tail keywords within the body of your content to improve customer experience and increase your visibility,” recommends John Pennypacker, VP of sales & marketing at Deep Cognition, an AI data entry tool.

 “Visitors are more likely to use them when they’re closer to the point of purchase or using voice search.
 They’re less competitive than generic keywords but can significantly attract more relevant and long-term traffic.”

 Keyword research isn’t just finding common phrases people use to find your products and services.
-You must also consider search intent and keyword difficult to find keywords your brand can feasibly rank for on Google.
-If your expertise isn’t in SEO, consider partnering with an SEO marketing agency to help you find the right keywords.
+You must also consider search intent and keyword difficult-to-find keywords your brand can feasibly rank for on Google.

 Before partnering with HawkSEM, it ranked for 20 total keywords.
 After implementing our strategy, Easly: